FortiGate

 diagnose debug reset

 Open Developer tools on the browser and access the site that is having slowness.
-Select 'Duration' to sort it with the highest duration.
+Select 'Duration' to sort it by the highest duration.
 Select the first entry and select Timings.
 The example below is from Firefox.
 The TLS Setup is showing around 5 seconds.

 Debug output that shows TLS timeout: